This guide was last updated in August 2018.

 The usual concern of suppliers is that these platforms cause even stronger downward pricing pressure on retail prices, that the presentation of the products may fall below the suppliers’ desired quality standards and that it facilitates 'free-riding' – this is where it undermines the investments made by the supplier and other authorised distributors to improve the quality and image of the products.

-In Germany, a ban on selling through third party online platforms was held to be anti-competitive in a number of cases but, in a landmark case currently before the CJEU, the issue has been considered further.
+In Germany, a ban on selling through third party online platforms was held to be anti-competitive in a number of cases but, in a landmark judgment of the CJEU, the issue has been considered further.

-Wahl stated that it is permissible for suppliers to prohibit members of a selective distribution system from using third parties’ websites to distribute the contract products.
+In December 2017, the CJEU handed down its judgment in a dispute between US beauty products manufacturer Coty and German business Parfümerie Akzente, which sells perfumes and other toiletries over the internet.The CJEU found that it is permissible for suppliers to prohibit members of a selective distribution system for luxury goods from using third parties’ websites to distribute the contract products.

-A selective distribution system is one where the supplier only appoints as distributors those businesses that meet specific selection criteria, and then supplies the contract products for resale only to those selected distributors.
+A selective distribution system is one where the supplier: (i) only appoints as distributors those businesses that meet specific selection criteria; (ii) supplies the contract products for resale only to those selected distributors; and (iii) prevents the selected distributors from selling the relevant products to resellers who are not members of the selective distribution system.

 Selective distribution systems are typically used to control the promotion and sale of technical products which need technical advice or assistance to consumers, or luxury products that need to be sold in a way which conveys an ‘aura of luxury’, at the point of sale.

-According to the advocate general's opinion, a prohibition on selected distributors using third-party platforms can be compatible with EU competition law, as long as the distributors are chosen by reference to objective criteria of a qualitative nature, and the distributors remain free to sell the products online through their own websites.
-Therefore, there would be no outright ban on product sales and no restriction of passive sales to end-users.
+.The CJEU found that a prohibition on selected distributors of luxury goods using third-party platforms was 'appropriate to preserve the luxury image of the goods' and compatible with EU competition law, as long as the distributors are chosen by reference to objective criteria of a qualitative nature, and the distributors remain free to sell the products online through their own websites.
+This would mean that there was no outright ban on product sales and no restriction of passive sales to end-users.